Orlando Annulment Lawyers

 Divorce vs. Annulment

 Annulments are often difficult to obtain from the court.
 Annulments require a higher burden of proof and additional specific elements, unlike a divorce.
-In many cases, our Orlando family law attorneys have seen clients seek a divorce as opposed to an annulment due to the enhanced requirements required under Florida law before a court can grant an annulment.
+In many cases, our annulment lawyers in Orlando, FL have seen clients seek a divorce as opposed to an annulment due to the enhanced requirements required under Florida law before a court can grant an annulment.

 Grounds for an Annulment in Florida

-The family law attorneys at our Orlando office are here to help you through the annulment or divorce process.
+Our annulment attorneys in Orlando, FL are here to help you through the annulment or divorce process.
 Our attorneys will listen to the facts of your case and determine whether an annulment or a divorce will best meet your legal objectives.

 Some grounds for an annulment in Florida are: